nobianou/Data_Analysis/README.md

 >why you are interested in this data

-  I am intrested in this data because it provides valuable insights of Airbnbs' listing activity and metrics in NYC
+  Because it provides valuable insights of Airbnbs' listing activity and metrics in NYC

 >where you found the dataset (including link)